 Autonomy is about having control and choice over one's life.
 Being supported to continue with routine daily tasks such as shopping, walking a dog or going to a social club can be instrumental in maintaining a person's autonomy.
 Autonomy is particularly at risk where a person needs help with their most basic and private needs, as may happen in hospital or residential care, or when impairment affects their ability to communicate.
 Staff providing personal care should never make the mistake of assuming that because they know the individual well, they always know what their preferences will be.
 Choosing what to wear, what to eat or drink or where to spend their time in a residential home are all examples of how people can retain autonomy over key aspects of their daily lives, even when they have complex needs and require a high level of support.

 Individual budgets are a means of enabling people who require social care support to manage their own care through a notional budget, without having to go as far as managing a Direct Payment.
-The approach has been piloted by thirteen local authorities and the full evaluation will be available in the autumn.

 Older people need time to recuperate after illness or surgery so access to rehabilitation services such as intermediate care is crucial.
 All too often older people are rushed into long term residential care because they are not given sufficient opportunity to benefit from such services.